-Candidates attending the DC will be required to present a poster at the main conference, allowing them to start networking with the wider ITiCSE community.
+Each candidate attending the DC will be required to make a presentation to the DC group and to present a poster at the main conference, allowing them to start networking with the wider ITiCSE community.
 Further details on this will be given following acceptance.
 The poster is part of the DC process, and is not submitted in the posters track.

 An application for Doctoral Consortium should be a single PDF consisting of two sections: